A Song For My Brother...

 Unfortunately, unlike nowdays, "those were the days" when

-there were no camcorders, or digital photo cameras..., but I'll
+there were no camcorders, or digital photo and video cameras,

-Hope you take time to click on the links etc. for a deeper historic
+Hope you take time to check out all links here etc. for a deeper

 Thanks for stopping by....